nntrn/playlist-popularity/README.md

 2. Click on "Show Live" in Glitch and verify that your app works (you should see "Dancing Queen" and album art).

+## Working with the Playground

+- Open the browser's **Developer Tools** by right-clicking and selecting **Inspect**.
+- Calls to the Spotify API live in **server.js**.
+- Calls to your own server and the rendering of the UI occur in **public/client.js**.

 ## Challenges

-3. Make the image link to the song on Spotify. *(Hint: look at the whole track object to find the song URL)*

 4. Use a different endpoint to get totally different data! *(Hint: look at [this repository](https://github.com/thelinmichael/spotify-web-api-node/) for examples of all the calls you can make)*

-### Pink: Search for a Track
+#### Pink: Search for a Track

 1. Change the song that shows up. *(Hint: look in server.js for the API call)*

 2. Display the artist name in addition to the song name. *(Hint: look at the whole track object to find the artist name)*

+3. Make the title link to the song on Spotify. *(Hint: look at the whole track object to find the song URL)*

-### Purple: Get a Category's Playlists
+#### Purple: Get a Category's Playlists

 1. Get the playlists for a different category!
+You can find other categories [here](https://beta.developer.spotify.com/console/get-browse-categories/)

-2. Get 10 playlists
+2. Show 10 playlists instead of 5.

+3. Different playlists are shown to users in different countries.
+Show the playlists from another country.

-### Orange: Get Audio Features for a Track
+#### Orange: Get Audio Features for a Track

+1. What track are these audio features for?

+2. There are more audio features available.
+Display 2 more features.

+3.

-### Blue: Get an Artist
+#### Blue: Get an Artist

+1. Get another artist.

+2. Show the popularity value for the artist.

-### Yellow: Get an Artist's Top Tracks
+#### Yellow: Get an Artist's Top Tracks

+1. Who's top tracks are these?

+2. Get the top tracks of another artist.